jschoeneberger/bergerblog/content/post/wwc_base_eq/index.md

 The WWC establishes review protocols for various content areas (e.g., Early Childhood, Reading, etc.).
 These protocols outline how reviewers should examine research studies related to the content area.
 With regard to baseline equivalence, the protocol will list characteristics (covariates) that should be assessed for equivalence between treatment and comparison groups at _baseline_ (prior to the introduction of the intervention).
 For example, if a research study is examining the impact of a middle school math intervention on math achievement (say, scores on a standardized math assessment), then the review protocol will likely specify that groups should ideally be balanced on the same, or similar, standardized math assessment.
 Baseline equivalence of the pre-intervention measure must be assessed for the _analytic sample_: the set of subjects from the intervention and comparison groups used to estimate outcomes.

 ### Code
-We begin by simulating some data to work with, representing the analytic sample for a fictious RCT study:
+We begin by simulating some data to work with, representing the analytic sample for a fictitous RCT study:

 ```r
 #set up packages